dynamind/spring-boot-security-oauth2-minimal/README.md

 The authorization server now redirects back to the client application on a pre-approved URI, with an *authorization code*.

-The client then accesses the authorization server on the [`/oauth/token`](http://localhost:8081/oauth/token) endpoint to exchange the access code with an access token.
+The client then accesses the authorization server on the [`/oauth/token`](http://localhost:8081/oauth/token) endpoint to exchange the authorization code with an access token (including a refresh token).

 *This token is actually a JSON Web Token (JWT).
 If you want to see what's in it, visit [jwt.io](http://jwt.io/) and paste it in the Encoded section.
 You can find the token in the JSON outputted by the client as `details.tokenValue`.*